jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-03.md

 "Perfect sense."

 They stood there, holding each other in the courthouse hallway while people passed by.
-A few looked at them curiouslythey'd been all over the local news for weeksbut no one bothered them.
+A few looked at them curiously—they'd been all over the local news for weeks—but no one bothered them.
 It was just two teenagers hugging, both crying a little, both exhausted.

 Finally, Jordan cleared his throat.
 "Uh, guys?
 Your parents are planning a celebration lunch.
 Both families.
 They're asking if you're up for it."